planday/functional-challenges-public/whack-a-mole-challenge/readme.md

-#Planday Fun Fair has a problem!

-Our Plandaynéros has decided to create a fun fair, because.. it’s fun!

-But some of the activities are not yet working like they should, luckily we got you to help us out!
-We need you to help fix the broken activities, so our guests can have fun again :)

-#Case - The Ferris Wheel disaster!

-oh snap! our ferris wheel stopped turning! it’s a disaster, some of our Plandaynéros are trapped up there, please help us make the ferris wheel turn again.
+Case - Whack-a-mole bonanza!

+‘Whack a mole’ is one of our top attractions, but the other day one of the kids dropped his icecream into the machine, and now it’s malfunctioning.
+Can you help us get the machine up and running again?

+Props provided
+The machine is there, it’s just not working at the moment :(

 ![alt text](https://github.com/planday-engineering/functional-challenges-public/blob/main/whack-a-mole-challenge/what-a-mole.jpg)

 Step 1.
-Open the Ferris wheel challenge PDF file
+Open the What a mole PDF file

 Step 2.
 Read the assignment description

 Step 3.
-Download the ferris-wheel-assets.zip file
+Download the whack-a-mole-assets.zip file

 Step 4.
 Complete the challenge - remember to have fun! :)